We pull up the Stones’ driveway an hour later .

 “Tim, not to dampen your enthusiasm, but after calling Johnny, I have to insist that you call your dad,” Mr. Stone tells me.

-“’Course.”
+“’Of course.”
 I’m tempted to say that Dad will only tell me to turn myself in.
 I realize that the Stones don’t know they’re harboring a fugitive.
 I just have to speak with Jack.
 I can only stay here long enough for a call.

 I sit there trying to think what I’ll say, but nothing feels right.
 Mr. Stone is speaking French into the phone.
 He hands it to me.
 I almost drop it.